vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/regions.md

 * Can support data redundancy with backup copies.
 * Scales well for large datasets and write-heavy workloads.

-Other variations exist such as PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL, but they are all based on these two fundamental designs.
+Other variations exist such as `PARTITION\_PERSISTENT, REPLICATE\_PERSISTENT, LOCAL`, but they are all based on these two fundamental designs.

 ### High Availability for Partitioned Regions